Acoustics and Planning

 • Supplementary Document 2: Good Acoustic Design

-Clement Acoustics are fully conversant with ProPG and follow its guidance in our assessments to ensure your project is in line with national guidelines and reduce risk of planning refusal.
+Clement Acoustics are fully conversant with ProPG and follows its guidance in our assessments to ensure your project complies with national guidelines and reduces the risk of planning refusal.

 Why do I Need a BS 4142 Noise Assessment?

-The Local Authority typically requests a BS 4142 assessment if the development is likely to generate noise.
+The Local Authority typically requests a BS 4142 assessment if the proposed development will likely generate noise.
 Noise sources at your development may include air conditioning plant, extract fans, generators, industrial processes and service yard noise.

-The purpose of a BS 4142 assessment is to protect the amenity of existing (or recently approved) Noise Sensitive Receptors, including residential dwellings, hospitals, schools and community facilities.
+A BS 4142 assessment aims to protect the amenity of existing (or recently approved) Noise Sensitive Receptors, including residential dwellings, hospitals, schools and community facilities.

 As with BS 8233 assessments, the Local Authority may request a BS 4142 assessment at the pre-application stage or issue a Planning Condition upon approval.